Jingvu/Anime-Database-Preprocessing-R-Project/README.md

 - **Capping**: replacing outliers with the nearest non-outlier values when extreme values are valid variations in the data, not errors
 - **Transforming and binning values**: natural logarithm of a value reduces the variation caused by outliers

+### 2. Handling Missing Values
+- Replace missing values with a constant defined
+- Fill missing values using the mean, median or mode
+- Apply predictive models to impute missing data, such as regression analysis, multiple imputation, random forests, nearest neighbors or methods like last observation carried forward/next observation carried backward.
+R offer packages such as mice, missForest, and impute for this purpose.